BGHDDevelopment/StaffModeGUI2/README.md

 To view user's suggestions check out our [Feedback](https://feedback.bghddevelopment.com) website!

+View the contrubuiting information and format in the  [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
 License information can be found in the [LICENSE.md](LICENSE.md) file.